 The thoracoscope camera is usually on the patient’s right side, generally below the surgical site.
 During the Nuss procedure surgery, it is essential to picture every aspect of the process and monitor every possible change.

 For a possible injury, surgeons are cautious of intrathoracic organs and constructions because injuring them can be critical when inserting and rotating the metal pectus bar.

-After the complete insert of the pectus bars and the placement of the metal stabilizer, the bars must be secured to the nearest ribs using individual sutures and metal wire.
+After inserting the pectus bars and placing the metal stabilizer, the bars must be secured to the nearest ribs using individual sutures and metal wire.

 The stabilizer serves to prevent the movement of the tile and its rotation.

 In children under 13 years old, one stabilizer is crucial, while for older two, one each on each side.

 How Many Bars